 Morels are common mushrooms to hunt for because they can be a bit tricky to cultivate.
 Grain spawn—a sterile culture grown on grains—can be grown on leached cow manure or morels are often grown in burn areas and will colonize ground that has been charred.

 Hericium erinaceus – Lions mane mushrooms

 Lions mane mushrooms taste like shrimp or lobster when cooked.
-These mushrooms are pure white until aged, when they begin to turn brown at the top—the perfect time to harvest.
+These mushrooms are pure white until aged.
+When they begin to turn brown at the top is the perfect time to harvest.
 They prefer the wood of dying or dead oak, beech, or maple trees.
 To cultivate, use 4-foot inoculated logs buried in the ground.